 Leonard Lobel (Microsoft MVP, SQL Server) is CTO and co-founder of Sleek Technologies, Inc., a New York-based development shop.
 He is also a principal consultant at Tallan, Inc., a Microsoft National Systems Integrator and Gold Competency Partner.
 Lenni is also a consultant, trainer, and frequent speaker at major industry conferences.

-Course Overview [Autogenerated] Hi there.
-My name is Lenny Low Belle, and I'd like to welcome you to my course data modelling in partitioning patterns in azure cosmos D B I'm a Microsoft data platform in VP and chief technology officer at Sleek Technologies in New York City.
-And I love databases.
-Cosmos D B is a massively scalable cloud database for Microsoft that's very easy to use, but also very different than your traditional relation A LL database.
-So this course will teach you everything you need to know so that you can answer such critical questions as How should you structure your model?
+Course Overview Hi there.
+My name is Lenny Lobel, and I'd like to welcome you to my course, Data Modeling and Partitioning Patterns in Azure Cosmos DB.
+I'm a Microsoft data platform MVP and chief technology officer at Sleek Technologies in New York City, and I love databases.
+Cosmos DB is a massively scalable cloud database from Microsoft that's very easy to use, but also very different than your traditional relational database.
+So this course will teach you everything you need to know so that you can answer such critical questions as how should you structure your model?
 When should you combine multiple entity types in a single container?
-How should you de normalize your entities?
+How should you denormalize your entities?
 What's the best partition key for your data?
-We'll start in familiar territory using a relational e commerce workload based on the sequel Server Adventure Works database.
-And then we'll re factor that data model for Cosmos TV.
-Along the journey, you learn when to embed and went to reference and had have achieved the best performance for your most common queries.
-By de normalizing the data model, you'll see how to use azure functions to consume the change.
-Feed as well as transactional store procedures.
-Two powerful features in cosmos D B that help you achieve the optimal design for your data model.
-So dive right in and get ready to have fun learning all about data modelling and partitioning patterns in azure cosmos d B.
+We'll start in familiar territory using a relational e‑commerce workload based on the SQL Server Adventure Works database, and then we'll refactor that data model for Cosmos DB.
+Along the journey, you'll learn when to embed and when to reference and how to achieve the best performance for your most common queries by denormalizing the data model.
+You'll see how to use Azure Functions to consume the change feed, as well as transactional stored procedures, two powerful features in Cosmos DB that help you achieve the optimal design for your data model.
+So dive right in and get ready to have fun learning all about data modeling and partitioning patterns in Azure Cosmos DB.